LAST REVIEWED AND UPDATED DECEMBER 7, 2020

-In no event shall the Parties be liable towards the other Party under or in connection with this Service Agreement/PSA or the subject matter contemplated hereunder, including, without limitation, the Professional Services, whether in tort, contract, or otherwise for:
+In no event shall a Party be liable towards the other Party under or in connection with this Service Agreement or the subject matter contemplated hereunder, including, without limitation, the Professional Services, whether in tort, contract, or otherwise for:

-The aggregate liability of each Party for loss arising out of or in connection with the Professional Services Agreement and this PSA shall not exceed 50% of the fees amounts accrued during six (6) months prior to the event giving rise to the liability, less value added tax.
+The aggregate liability of each Party for loss arising out of or in connection with the Professional Services Agreement and the Service Agreement shall not exceed 50% of the fees amounts accrued during six (6) months prior to the event giving rise to the liability, less value added tax.
 For the avoidance of doubt this limitation of liability shall be cumulative and not per incident.

 The limitations set out in this Section 8.6 shall not apply in relation to a Party's breach of Section 7, or in the case of gross negligence or wilful misconduct by Cognite or the Customer, nor apply in relation to the indemnification provisions set out in Section 8.3.

-This PSA enters into force on the Effective Date and shall remain in force until the Service Period expires, unless terminated earlier in accordance with this PSA (the "Term").
+The Service Agreement enters into force on the Effective Date and shall remain in force until the Service Period expires, unless terminated earlier in accordance with the Service Agreement (the "Term").